lottege/NO2_sensor/casing/drawings_to_laser_cut.md

 ![cutprints](https://user-images.githubusercontent.com/31654421/40780828-10d1cb1a-64da-11e8-836a-e9a3d0e6b468.png)

 These are the drawings used to make the casing.
-The drawing on the left creates a thin wall, in the prototype I stacked 7 of these wall parts of 3mm MDF.
+The drawing on the left creates a thin wall, in the prototype I stacked 7 of these wall parts of 3 mm MDF.
 The drawing on the right is the front and the backpanel.
-In the prototype, the front panel is made of 3mm acrylic and the back panel 3mm MDF.
+In the prototype, the front panel is made of 3 mm acrylic and the back panel 3mm MDF.

 ## Sizes
 The width of the bird, measured from its tail to the tip of its beak, is 265 mm.